dabigjoe6/dabigjoe6/README.md

 ### UX Engineer: Optimizing User Experience at every layer of software abstraction

-My passion for User experience stems from my love for optimization, optimizing existing systems and building new systems.
-My journey in software engineering is marked by a relentless pursuit of enhancing both performance and user satisfaction, regardless of the system layer.
-From the tangible user-interface down to the unseen backend-end services and infrastructure.
+I am passionate about programming and optimizations, I aim to improve performance and user satisfaction across all layers of software, from the visible user interface to the underlying backend services and infrastructure.

 As a User Experience Engineer, my primary goal is to optimize and enhance the user experience at every level of software development, ensuring both speed and quality.
 My expertise is not limited to front-end development; I also consider the user's needs when designing backend systems and infrastructure.
-Importantly, my users often include other software developers, for whom I create tools and systems that improve their efficiency and effectiveness in building user-centric applications.
+Additionally, I have experience creating tools and systems for other software developers, aimed at improving their efficiency and effectiveness in building user-centric applications.

 I have experience working on a robust UI component library and the Intranet of a [Fortune 100](https://fortune.com/ranking/fortune500/) with over 40,000 users.
 I have built and worked on dev-tools, a low-code tool for technical and non-technical end-users and various mobile and web applications.